-Meditation | Image © Charlotte Baxter 2012
+Meditation is the answer | Image © Charlotte Baxter 2012

 something Greater than us happens there in those (at times muddy) fields

 • What happens to lost property?
 Answer.

-Due to the volume of lost property and lack of storage space, we can keep items for only one month after the festival.
+Due to the volume of lost property and lack of storage space, we can keep items for only five days after the festival.
 That time has now passed.
 All items were either destroyed or donated to a charity shop.

-• What are the dates for the 2013 Buddhafield Festival?|
+• What are the dates for the 2018 Buddhafield Festival?
+Answer.

 • Where is the Festival site?
 Answer.